Davion Davis: Cleveland Browns

 On July 31, 2021, Davis signed with the Cleveland Browns.
 He was suspended the first two games of the 2021 season for violating the NFL's substance abuse policy.
 After being reinstated from suspension, he was waived on September 20, 2021, and re-signed to the practice squad.

-Houston Texans
+Houston Texans (first stint)

 On October 6, 2021, Davis was signed by the Houston Texans off the Browns practice squad.
 He was placed on injured reserve on December 15.
 He was waived with an injury designation on August 3, 2022.
 He cleared waivers and was placed on injured reserve the next day.
 He was waived off injured reserve on August 12, 2022.
 He was re-signed to the practice squad on October 5.

-Houston Renegades
+Houston Roughnecks

-Davis was released by the Houston Renegades of the XFL on March 3, 2023.
+Davis was released by the Houston Roughnecks of the XFL on March 3, 2023.

-Birmingham Stallions
+Birmingham Stallions (first stint)

 On March 11, 2023, Davis signed with the Birmingham Stallions of the United States Football League (USFL).
+During his season in Birmingham he helped the team win their second title in a row before he was released from his contract on July 24, 2023, to sign with an NFL team.

+Arizona Cardinals

+On July 25, 2023, Davis signed with the Arizona Cardinals.
+On August 29, 2023, Davis was released by the Cardinals as part of final roster cuts before the start of the 2023 season.
+He was re-signed to the practice squad on October 25.
+Davis was released on November 21.

+Houston Texans (second stint)

+On December 5, 2023, Davis was signed to the Texans' practice squad.
+He was released on December 27.

+Washington Commanders

+On January 2, 2024, Davis was signed to the Washington Commanders practice squad.
+He signed a futures contract with the team a week later.
+He was released on August 27, 2024.

+Birmingham Stallions (second stint)

+On January 22, 2025, Davis re-signed with the Birmingham Stallions of the United Football League (UFL).